casper-network/ceps/text/0042-network-qos.md

 [guide-level-explanation]: #guide-level-explanation

-We are splitting the available upstream bandwidth (50 mbit, see below for estimates on these numbers) into equal-sized substreams, at least 1.5X the number of validator slots.
+We are splitting the available upstream bandwidth (50 mbit, see below for estimates on these numbers) into two substreams, one for priority (validator) traffic and one for the reminder.

 Every peer receives a score based on whether they are a validator (high), about to become a validator (medium) or neither (low).
-Peers are given guaranteed bandwidth from each according to their rank, peers scoring too low are disconnected.
+Peers are given guaranteed bandwidth from each according to their rank, peers scoring too low maybe also be disconnected.

 Low ranking peers are also subject to rotation.
 New connections are still accepted and connecting higher ranks may evict lower ranks.